-Where fraud is suspected, the FSP is clearly entitled (and possibly required) to report the matter to police.
-The FSP may also be entitled, under the National Privacy Principles, to notify protective agencies such as the Public Advocate if a customer has a decision-making disability and appears to be a victim of financial abuse.
+Where fraud is suspected, the financial firm is clearly entitled (and possibly required) to report the matter to police.
+The financial firm may also be entitled, under the National Privacy Principles, to notify protective agencies such as the Public Advocate if a customer has a decision-making disability and appears to be a victim of financial abuse.

-In our view, it is less clear whether the FSP would be entitled under the exceptions to the duty of confidentiality to notify a family member without the consent of the customer if:
+In our view, it is less clear whether the financial firm would be entitled under the exceptions to the duty of confidentiality to notify a family member without the consent of the customer if:

-- the family member does not hold a formal position such as Attorney under Power of Attorney, or - has not been appointed as an Administrator by a guardianship and administration tribunal or court.
+- the family member does not hold a formal position such as Attorney under Power of Attorney, or - has not been appointed as an administrator by a guardianship and administration tribunal or court.

-The duty of confidentiality would not prevent an FSP giving its customer information about relevant agencies or seeking direct consent of the customer to notify third parties.
+The duty of confidentiality would not prevent a financial firm giving its customer information about relevant agencies or seeking direct consent of the customer to notify third parties.

-3 Context
+2 Context

-3.1 Case studies
+3.1.
+Case studies